 |Author||Nilesh Nilkanth Oak|

-Praise for 'When did the Mahabharata War Happen?: The Mystery of Arundhati'
+From the author of 'When did the Mahabharata War happen?
+The Mystery of Arundhati'.

 Employing tools of Archeo-astronomy and the logic of scientific discovery, coupled with fantastic intuition, Nilesh Oak tests, with scientific precision, observations from the oldest epic of humanity - Valmiki Ramayana.
 He takes us on an exciting tour from the present, into remote antiquity of human civilization.